-In the window that opened you will find five simple things that you need to set up to start your SQL Server maintenance job.
+In the window that opened, you will find six simple things that you need to set up to start your SQL Server maintenance job.

 You can turn it on or turn it off.
-When you turn it on you can set the schedule when scripts should be launched.
+When you turn it on, you can set the schedule when scripts should be launched.

 If you prefer to receive an email confirmation, then turn it on.
-Also, you can set up to receive confirmation when the job is successful or when the job failed.
+Also, you can set up to receive a confirmation when the job is successful or when the job failed.
 In addition, you can receive them together or separately to different e-mail addresses.
-Please note that you can enter multiple emails separated by comma.
+Please note that you can enter multiple emails separated by a comma.

 Then you need to add either SQL script or Windows batch.
 There are two ways to add a SQL script.
 Use “Insert from a template” and select those that you need.
 If you can not find the required script, simply type it in the box below.
 To add Windows batch (*.cmd, *.bat), click on the button and add it to the box.
 You can allow time during which the script must be performed; otherwise, it will be marked as “Failed”.
 You can add any number of different scripts in different orders.
 Moreover, you can delete some if you do not need them anymore.